ayohrling/r10k/README.md

 ## Overview

+NOTE: This module was forked from zack/r10k to support BitBucket pullmerge from the webhook.
+This module will be removed once this feature becomes available in the zack/r10k module.
+Issue and pull request has been submitted to initial project.

 This module was built to install and configure r10k.
 It has a base class to configure r10k to synchronize [dynamic environments](https://github.com/adrienthebo/r10k/blob/master/doc/dynamic-environments.mkd).
 It also has a series of lateral scripts and tools that assist in general workflow, that will be seperated into